bvs7/mafiabot/README.md

 - Allows requests to get the reactions to a specific message
 - Allows creating channels and changing permissions for those channels

+### Notes

+How to test discord?

+Library does not easily compile on windows (but this will run on a Raspberry Pi)

+So server implementation probably needs to wait...